pivotal/docs-platform-automation/docs/tasks.md

 using the Pivnet checksum
 to validate the integrity of that file.
 If it does not, the file is re-downloaded.
-When downloading from s3,
-the cached file is not-verified, as there is no checksum from the s3 API to use.
+When downloading from a supported blobstore the cached file is not-verified, as there is no checksum from those blobstore APIs to use.

-Outputs can be persisted to an S3-compatible blobstore using a `put` to an appropriate resource for later use with the [`download-product-s3`][download-product-s3], or used directly as inputs to [upload-and-stage-product](#upload-and-stage-product) and [upload-stemcell](#upload-stemcell) tasks.
+Outputs can be persisted to any supported blobstore using a `put` to an appropriate resource for later use with download-product using the `SOURCE` parameter, or used directly as inputs to [upload-and-stage-product](#upload-and-stage-product) and [upload-stemcell](#upload-stemcell) tasks.